 26 March 2014

-The sixth Residential School will explore issues of governance and development in Africa through an intensive programme of lectures, seminars and workshops later this month.
+The seventh Residential School will explore issues of governance and development in Africa through an intensive programme of lectures, seminars and workshops later this month.

 Organised by the Centre of African Studies (CAS) at SOAS, University of London, the Residential School is in association with the Business School, University of Mauritius and supported by the Mo Ibrahim Foundation.